Omni-guides/Tuxborn/Readme2.md

 Vanilla Quests
 ------------------------------
-Thieves Guild Requirements:
+Thieves Guild Requirements: Sneak Skill: 50, Pockets Picked: 25, Items Stolen: 250

 CC Quests
 ------------------------------
 Most have been delayed with Rebalancing Anniversary Edition, you can check the mcm in game for details.
 Some notibales changes are:

 **Saints and Seducers:** Level 30
 **Hendraheim:** Level 25
 **Myrwatch:** Magicka level of at least 350
 **Gallows Hall:** Level 35

 Quests Mods
 ------------------------------
-**Beyond Reach:** At level 25 in a large city in Skyrim **VIGILANT:** After level 25 in the Windpeak Inn **GLENMORIL:** After level 30 at the maingate of Falkreath **UNSLAAD:** After level 40, by touching the doll in the High Hrothgar courtyard **Gray Cowl:** After level 10, be the dragonborn and finish the thieves guild.
+**Beyond Reach:** At level 25 in a large city in Skyrim.
+**VIGILANT:** After level 25 in the Windpeak Inn.
+**GLENMORIL:** After level 30 at the maingate of Falkreath.
+**UNSLAAD:** After level 40, by touching the doll in the High Hrothgar courtyard.
+**Gray Cowl:** After level 10, be the dragonborn and finish the thieves guild.
 Steal something to start.
-**Moonpath:** Part of Lotd, will start when collected enough for the museum and after the Way of the Voice **Moon and Star:** - After the Way of the Voice in any settlment in Skyrim **AHO:** - Visit the Braidwood Inn and investigate a suspicious orc at Mixwater Mill **Helgen Reborn:** At level 20 and after Bleak Falls in any settlement in Skyrim **Forgotten City:** At level 25 in any settlment in Skyrim **Undeath:** At level 30 with Enchanting 50 and Conjuration 75 look for a note in the Silver-Blood Inn **The Wheel of Time:** Other side of the river of the Riverwood mill
+**Moonpath:** Part of Lotd, will start when collected enough for the museum and after the Way of the Voice.
+**Moon and Star:** - After the Way of the Voice in any settlment in Skyrim.
+**AHO:** - Visit the Braidwood Inn and investigate a suspicious orc at Mixwater Mill.
+**Helgen Reborn:** At level 20 and after Bleak Falls in any settlement in Skyrim.
+**Forgotten City:** At level 25 in any settlment in Skyrim.
+**Undeath:** At level 30 with Enchanting 50 and Conjuration 75 look for a note in the Silver-Blood Inn.
+**The Wheel of Time:** Other side of the river of the Riverwood mill.

 If the mod/quest isn't listed above, please check the orginal mods page for how to start it, or what the requirements are.